INS Nirdeshak (2022): Design

 The ships have a displacement of 3400 t and a length of 110 m.
 They have a cruising speed of 16 knot with a maximum speed of 18 knot and an operating range of 6500 nmi at a speed of 14 to 16 knot.
 The ships have a complement of 231 and are equipped with hydrographic sensor equipment and a hangar which can accommodate one advanced light helicopter.
 In the secondary role, the ships can be fitted with a CRN 91 naval gun.
 In addition, the vessels will follow MARPOL (marine pollution) Standards of the International Maritime Organisation and will be built per Classification Society Rules and Naval Ship Regulations.

 The primary role of the vessels would be to conduct coastal and deep-water hydro-graphic survey of ports, navigational channels, Exclusive Economic Zones and collection of oceanographic data for defence.
 Their secondary role would be to perform search & rescue, ocean research and function as hospital ships for casualties.

-Construction
+Construction and service

 The keel of the ship was laid on 1 December 2020 and launched on 26 May 2022.

 The ship was delivered to the Indian Navy on 8 October 2024.
 It was commissioned on 18 December 2024.
+She participated at the International Fleet Review 2026 held at Visakapatanam.
+She visited Colombo port in Sri Lanka for an Operational Turnaround and a training visit in April 2026.
+She will take part in the 4th India-Sri Lanka joint diving exercise (DIVEX 2026), a bilateral diving exercise scheduled from April 21-27.